jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

 **Prohibitions**

 ### 37 Prohibitions if customer due diligence not conducted
-(1) If, in relation to a customer, a reporting entity is unable to conduct customer due diligence in accordance with this subpart, the reporting entity—
+(1) If, in relation to a customer, a reporting entity does not conduct customer due diligence in accordance with this subpart, the reporting entity—
   (a) must not establish a business relationship with the customer; and (b) must terminate any existing business relationship with the customer; and (c) must not carry out an occasional transaction or activity with or for the customer; and (d) must consider whether to make a suspicious activity report; and (e) may disclose the possibility of making a suspicious activity report only to a person referred to in section 46(2).
 (2) A reporting entity is not prohibited by subsection (1)﻿(a) or (b) from establishing or continuing a business relationship with a customer in respect of an activity that is not specified in section 6(4) in relation to that reporting entity.
+(3) An ordering institution must not order an international wire transfer that does not include the information required by sections 27(1) and 27A(1).

 ### 38 Prohibition on false customer names and customer anonymity
 (1) A reporting entity must not,—